Note that all Cub Scouts are in a single unit called the pack.

 Bobcat (joining requirements; now considered a rank)

-Tiger (rank for boys in First grade; formerly called Tiger Cub)
+Tiger (rank for boys in First grade; new badge above, former Tiger Cub badge below)

 Wolf (rank for boys in Second grade)